 Gov. John Kasich Talks Education in New Hampshire

-"Let me shift gears, to Common Core," she said.
+"Let me shift gears, to Common Core," said Brown.

 "Sure," Kasich said.